ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 * Choosing a value that is too large would prevent BBR from reaching its goal of tolerating 1% loss per round trip.
-  Given that the steady-state (non-bandwidth-probing) BBR response to a non-application-limited round trip with X% packet loss is to reduce the sending rate by X% (see "Updating the Model Upon Packet Loss" in {{updating-the-model-upon-packet-loss}}), this means that the BBR sending rate after N rounds of packet loss at a rate loss_rate
+  Given that the steady-state (non-bandwidth-probing) BBR response to a non- round trip with X% packet loss is to reduce the sending rate by X% (see "Updating the Model Upon Packet Loss" in {{updating-the-model-upon-packet-loss}}), this means that the BBR sending rate after N rounds of packet loss at a rate loss_rate